DataDog/datadog-agent/docs/dev/checks/python/check_api.md

 - `self.name`: the name of the check
 - `self.init_config`: the `init_config` section from the check configuration.
 - `self.log`: a [logger](https://docs.python.org/2/library/logging.html).
-- `get_instance_proxy()`: a function returning a dictionary containing informations on the Proxy being used
+- `get_instance_proxy()`: a function returning a dictionary containing information on the Proxy being used

 **Warning**: when loading a Python check, the Agent will inspect the available modules and packages searching for a subclass of `AgentCheck`.
 If such a class